Taste of Skye: Wild Landscapes and Local Flavours Tour 2026

 Places you explore

-Eilean Donan Castle – An iconic and gorgeous 13th-century castle that once warded off Viking invasions.
+Eilean Donan Castle – Iconic and gorgeous, this 13th-century castle that once warded off Viking invasions still stands proud.

 Pick Up Location & TIme